Liu Bao: Skepticism and theories on lineage

-Some modern Chinese scholars like Tang Changru (唐长孺) and Chen Yong (陈勇) have cast doubt on the claim that Liu Bao was Yufuluo's son.
+Some modern Chinese scholars like Tang Zhangru (唐长孺) and Chen Yong (陈勇) have cast doubt on the claim that Liu Bao was Yufuluo's son.
 Among the reasons that Tang pointed out was the long time span between when Liu Bao became Wise Prince of the Left in 195 (assuming he was 20) and his death, which Tang placed at around 274.
 They assert that Liu Bao was instead a member of the Xiuchuge or Chuge people that overthrew the Southern Xiongnu chanyu.
 In fact, Liu Yuan and his family members are referred to as Chuge in several passages of contemporary records.
 Their theory further suggests that Liu Yuan had fabricated his ties to the chanyu as a means of establishing his legitimacy with the founding of Han-Zhao.
 Other scholars such as Zhou Weizhou (周伟洲) remain certain that Liu Yuan descended from the Southern Xiongnu chanyus, with Zhou in particular providing his refutations to Tang's theory.

 Liu Bao may have also been the Wise Prince of the Left who took the poet Cai Wenji as his concubine after Li Jue's coup in Chang'an in 195.
 The pair would go on to have two children.
 However, the powerful warlord Cao Cao arrived and paid a heavy ransom to Liu Bao, demanding that he release Cai Wenji, to which Liu Bao did without hesitation.
 However, it is highly uncertain if the Wise Prince of the Left was indeed Liu Bao, given that the records do not mention him by name, that he may have instead been the Wise Prince of the Right, and that there are doubts regarding his relationship to Yufuluo.